the-codingschool/TRAIN-datasets/bikes/readme.md

 10. wind_speed
 11. weather_main

+ML Algorithms:
-This dataset is good for linear regression to predict “count.”
+1. Linear regression: This dataset is good for linear regression to predict “count".

 You can use the following code to load the data into google colaboratory: